centarro/commerce-docs/docs/v1/commerce-kickstart-2/products/adding-new-product.md

     <li>Admin VBO Views - https://drupal.org/project/admin_vbo_views</li>
 </ul>

-<p>On the drupalcommerce.org community site, there is a community-fueled list of
+<p>On the <a href="https://www.drupalcommerce.org/">Drupal Commerce</a> community site, there is a community-fueled list of
 all available <a href="https://www.drupalcommerce.org/contrib/admin">Drupal Commerce Administrative Modules</a>.</p>